coinbase/cdp-agentkit/python/twitter-langchain/README.md

-# Twitter (X) Langchain Toolkit
+# Twitter (X) LangChain Toolkit

-Twitter integration with Langchain to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.
+LangChain extension of AgentKit.
+Enables agentic workflows to interact with Twitter, such as to post a tweet.

 This toolkit contains tools that enable an LLM agent to interact with [Twitter](https://developer.x.com/en/docs/x-api).
 The toolkit provides a wrapper around the Twitter (X) API, allowing agents to perform social operations like posting text.